 Dr. Jaime Goolsby, DVM

 Dr. Jaime Goolsby of Little Rock, Arkansas has wanted to be a veterinarian her entire life.
 She has worked in various veterinary clinics since 2011 and was introduced to exotic medicine at the Little Rock Zoo.
 She received two bachelors degrees in Animal Science and Zoology at Oklahoma State University and then proceed into the Oklahoma State University College of Veterinary Medicine.
 Her main interests are in small animal internal medicine and exotic pet medicine.
 Dr. Goolsby and her husband fell in love with Utah on a road trip and are excited to call Hurricane home.
-They have a fur family that includes a cat, Simba, and two dogs, Maya and Cheddar.
+They have a fur family that includes two cats, Simba and Muffin, and two dogs, Maya and Cheddar.
 In her free time Dr. Goolsby enjoys hiking, kayaking, and camping.

 I have lived in St. George for most of my life and went to Snow Canyon High School.
 After graduating in 2006 I went to Dixie State University and began working towards my Bachelor's Degree.
 I received my Integrated Studies degree with emphasis in Biology and Psychology in 2011.
 My first dog came to us in October of 2010 and she has been amazing.
 Jazzy is a golden retriever/border collie and is one bundle of constant energy.
 We got our second pup Ember in October of 2012, she is a stubborn German shepherd.
 I have two kids, one wonderful boy and a sweet girl.

 I have been working in the veterinary field for about 9 years.
 I started out at Midvalley Animal Clinic before moving to Southern Utah.
 I worked at the Southwest Animal Emergency Clinic before landing a position at Zion Veterinary Clinic.